 Nightjars, nocturnal and crepuscular, hunt for food mostly near dusk or dawn.
 They are ‘twilight’ hunters, hunting before daylight or before sunset.

 Nightjars possess great agility in flight, allowing them to catch insects in their large mouths while cruising along.
 The back of the nightjar’s mouth opens two inches in width, which is wider than its length, but their mouths open vertically and horizontally.

 This allows the bird to swoop past and scoop up its prey while soaring through the air.
 They fly out from perches or on the ground, usually into open areas such as meadows or pastures.

-When residing around cities, they will fly under street lights like moths and other insects are drawn to the light.
+When residing around cities, they will fly under street lights like moths, and other insects are drawn to the light.
 Besides hunting, their mouths make excellent drinking cups, allowing them to soar low over ponds and lakes, drinking in freshwater as they fly by.

 Each nightjar possesses small bristle-like feathers over the sides of each eye.
 These serve a twofold purpose.
-One is to help push the food into their mouths, and the other is to protect their eyes.
+One is to help push the food into their mouths, and the other protects their eyes.
 The latter is very helpful when flying into all of those insects.
 Imagine just how many insects you can see under a streetlight.
 This is another advantage for nightjars that live in cities hunting around lamp posts.
 The bugs are illuminated in the darkness.

 During their hunting maneuvers, they will dive abruptly from above the treetops and flex their wings when coming out of a dive.
 Air moving across the wingtips will create a booming sound.
-This is mostly performed by males, possibly to attract females.
+This is mainly performed by males, possibly to attract females.

 Bats hunt in a similar way to nightjars, also seizing insects out of the sky.
 The difference between the two is that bats locate prey by sound using hearing, and nightjars rely on sight using their eyes.